toyfield/cargo-workspace-release-please/README.md

 ```

 If you add `"plugins": ["cargo-workspace"],` to the `config.json` , release-please will skip the `Cargo.lock`'s member updates and `manifest.json`'s version updates.

+> if you config release-please `changelog-type` to `github` you need push a version tag because the `release-please` will use the tag to as release api's previous tag.